Ranger-Jim/GeneratorMonitor/README.md

 1. An API to expose the metrics for external use
 2. Create a frontend dashboard for real-time visualization
 3. Add anamoly detection to flag suspicious metrics.
+4. Data persistence and management
+5. Alerts and notifications
+6. User management